nicholas-maltbie/TemplateUnityPackage/README.md

 The samples in the project include:

-* ExampleSample - Example sample for Template unity project.
+* ExampleSample - Example sample for Template Unity Package.

 ## Documentation